orianisihaloho/Sentiment-Analysis-Brand-Reputation-Data-Twitter-pada-Studi-Kasus-Gojek/README.md

 ### Usage
 1. Clone the project
 2. Import the database
-3.`cd` the project directory and `run` app.py
+3. CD the project directory and run app.py
-4. Follow all step of the preprocessing, classification, and NBR
+4. Follow all steps of the preprocessing, classification, and NBR